relativitydev/relativity.testing.framework.api/README.md

 ### Functional Testing

-To do the rest of the testing, we need to provide an instead of Relativity to test against.
+To do the rest of the testing, we need to provide an instance of Relativity to test against.
 This should ideally be an ephemeral one that we can throw away afterwards.

 #### Creating Runsettings